EliasJorgensen/dotfiles/README.md

 * Sublime Text 3

 ## Setup
+It is assumed that you already have ZSH up and running as your current shell.
 * Run `setup.sh`
 * Download [materialshell](https://github.com/carloscuesta/materialshell#download) and install the theme
 * Configure [shell colors](https://github.com/carloscuesta/materialshell#shell-colors)